rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   The following list describes node charactertistics:

   <br>
-   * Represent data categories in Technopedia.
+   * Represent data categories in Technopedia such as software version or software editon.
    * Have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.
    * Connect with other nodes through defined relationships.